Theatre Frequently Asked Questions

 Is it possible to double major?

 Yes.
-The Theatre Concentration credit requirements enable double majoring.
+The Theatre Major credit requirements enable double majoring.
 Careful planning of when to take courses in each program, with special attention to courses that are offered only once per year, is required to complete two majors in four years.
 Students who come to JMU with AP, IB, and Dual Enrollment credit and choose to pursue a double major (Media Arts and Design, English, and Communication Studies are popular ones) complete both majors most easily within four years.
 The number of hours required by each major varies significantly, which can influence the length of time completing a double-major can take.
 The School of Theatre and Dance expects students to demonstrate their commitment to the major by declaring theatre as their first major.
 Some students choose to minor in another area (Dance, English, History, and Non-Profit Studies are popular).
 Minors require 18-21 credit hours, depending on academic discipline, to complete.

 How many productions do you present in a year?